Rectangle Body Shape: Complete Style Guide

 What Rectangle Shapes Should Avoid

-• Boxy, shapeless silhouettes that hide your frame
+• Boxy, shapeless silhouettes that obscure your frame

 • Straight column dresses without waist detail